pmean/build-website/text/05/PracticeGuidelines.md

 -   **Rating the quality of evidence for clinical practice guidelines.**
     Hadorn DC, Baker D, Hodges JS, Hicks N. J Clin Epidemiol 1996:
     49(7); 749-54.
--   **Users\' guides to the medical literature: XVII.
+-   **Users' guides to the medical literature: XVII.
 How to use guidelines and recommendations about screening.
 Evidence-Based Medicine Working Group.** Barratt A, Irwig L, Glasziou P, Cumming RG, Raffle A, Hicks N, Gray JA, Guyatt GH.
 Jama 1999: 281(21);
     2029-34.
     [\[Medline\]](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=10359392&dopt=Abstract)
--   **Users\' guides to the medical literature.
+-   **Users' guides to the medical literature.
 VIII.
 How to use clinical practice guidelines.
 A. Are the recommendations valid?**
     Hayward R, Wilson M, Tunis S, Bass E, Guyatt G. JAMA 1995: 274(7);
     570-4.
--   **Users\' guides to the medical literature.
+-   **Users' guides to the medical literature.
 VIII.
 How to use clinical practice guidelines.
 B. What are the recommendations, and will they help you in caring for your patients?** Hayward R, Tunis S, Wilson M, Bass E, Guyatt G. JAMA 1995: 274(20); 1630-2.